-To submit reports, requests, and to view your grant award, refer to the On-line Grants Management System (OGMS) at our website: https://ogms.dcjs.virginia.gov/.
+To submit reports, requests, and to view your grant award, refer to the On-line Grants Management System (OGMS) at our website: https://ogms.dejs.virginia.gov/.
 In order to use this web-based system, if you have not previously done so, you must register in OGMS.

 - FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 15 days after the end of each calendar quarter.
 Claim reports are due even if no expenditures occurred during the quarter.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
-For financial questions, contact Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORTS The subgrantee agrees to submit semiannual progress reports due July 15, 2024, January 15, 2025 and July 15, 2025 with final report due January 15, 2026.
+For financial questions, contact Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov. - .PROGRESS (Status) REPORTS The subgrantee agrees to submit semiannual progress reports due July 15, 2025, January 15, 2026 and July 15, 2026 with final report due August 15, 2026.
 For status report questions, contact your assigned Grant Monitor. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
 Please refer to "# 53.
 Contract amendments", above.
 Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
-For contract amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
+For contract amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subrecipient has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
 Unclaimed funds will have the potential to be reappropriated by DCJS, 60 days from the end of the award period.
+The closeout financial reconciliations process can begin after the last claim is marked as 'Final Request - YES', even if the project end date has not arrived.
+Once the claims have been reconciled, any unexpended funds will be de-obligated from the award amount and subrecipient access to funds may not be available.
 Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.